 If you’ve been homeschooling for a while, you’re not surprised by these setbacks, but that doesn’t mean it’s not discouraging for you as well.

-We’re in our 9th year.
+We’ve been doing this for a long time.
 I have a senior and a freshman (the oldest already graduated).
 And you know what?
 This is exactly how I feel about our first week of school!

 The kids got new puppies over the weekend before school started (not the ideal scenario, I know, but that’s another post).
 Neither of them had slept much the two nights before, so getting them out of bed was a challenge in itself.
 Guess who got to take care of the puppies while the teenagers were trying to wake up?
 Mm-hm.
 Me.